DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Sergeant Lee sticks around after you help him in the siege

  THE STRIP
- - Every Casino's cashier room can now be robbed for caps and have guards outside, the keys can be found on the appropriate people
+ - Every Casino's cashier room can be robbed for caps and have guards outside, the keys can be found on the appropriate people
  - Raised all Casino max winnings by 5000
  - Restored the 2 NCR Trooper sunbathers on the top of the embassy
  - Every Casino and the Lucky 38 Suite have Currency Converters inside
  - Benny isn't a little bitch and will attack you if you shoot at the chairmen
  - The Ultra-Luxe assassin actually has a voice and wears a suit
+ - Nero & Big Sal are aggressive

  FREESIDE AND OUTER NEW VEGAS
  - The Greasers in the North Vegas Sewers wear greaser jackets